mehdi-fathi/eloquent-filter/README.md

 }
 ```

-- If you have any idea about the Eloquent Filter i will glad to hear that.
+- If you have any idea about the Eloquent Filter, I will be glad to hear that.
-You can make an issue or contact me by email.
-My email is mehdifathi.developer@gmail.com.